TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 # C-DEngine Technology Tutorial
 This tutorial will walk you step by step through the development process of a C-DEngine bases solution.

-## Computer Health Monitoring - A sample Solution for the C-DEngine
+## A complete sample Solution for the C-DEngine

 This sample will show you how to create a small starter solution using several plugins.
-It will monitor some essential KPIs of your PC and displays the results in the NMI User Interface.
+It will monitor some essential KPIs of your PC and displays the results in the NMI User Interface, send messages on certain events.
 You can follow the tutorial step by step or start at any point using the source code on GitHub.

 We go through the following steps: